 \subsection{Multi-stage Diffusion Models}

 Cascade networks have been widely used in boosting the performance of models in the computer vision field, such as cascade RCNN~\cite{Cai2019cascadercnn}, cascade DETR~\cite{ye2023cascade}, and so on~\cite{li2021poserecong,li2021hierachi}.
-After large-scale latent diffusion models became popular, many influential works also used cascade networks to improve the generation quality of models.
-For example, DeepFloyd-IF~\cite{Saharia2022deepfloydif} achieved high-resolution and high-detail image generation by constructing three cascade pixel diffusion modules: a base model that generates a 64$\times$64 pixel image based on text prompts, and two super-resolution models.
-Furthermore, SDXL~\cite{Podell2023sdxl} used a cascade structure, in which a base model aligned with a refiner in the latent space to generate higher-quality and higher-resolution images.
-I2VGen-XL~\cite{2023i2vgenxl} also employed cascade diffusion models to enhance the quality of video generation.
-However, in the field of single image to 3D, there haven't been works that utilize cascade structure to improve the quality of 3D generation.
-How to use cascade networks to build 3D consistency and improve 3D model generation quality has become an unsolved problem.
+After large-scale latent diffusion models become popular, many influential works also use cascade networks to improve the generation quality of models.
+For example, DeepFloyd-IF~\cite{Saharia2022deepfloydif} achieves high-resolution and high-detail image generation by constructing three cascade pixel diffusion modules: a base model that generates a 64$\times$64 pixel image based on text prompts, and two super-resolution models.
+Furthermore, SDXL~\cite{Podell2023sdxl} uses a cascade structure, in which a base model aligned with a refiner in the latent space to generate higher-quality and higher-resolution images.
+I2VGen-XL~\cite{2023i2vgenxl} also employs cascade diffusion models to enhance the quality of video generation.
+Inspired by these cascade network designs, we attempt to progressively extract 3D information from a single image to improve the novel view synthesis quality.